COR® Reciprocity

 • A completed COR® Reciprocity Application, confirming current COR® Certification and certificate expiry date, verified by the issuing construction safety association.

-*You will need to contact your host construction safety association and request that they send this to the Northern Safety Assocaition.
+*You will need to contact your host construction safety association and request that they send this to the Northern Safety Assocation.

 • A COR® Reciprocity Declaration Letter.